Dental Professionals Click Here!

 With proper care, most teeth that have had a root canal can last as long as other natural teeth.
 In some cases, however, a tooth that has received endodontic treatment may not heal properly.
 Occasionally, the tooth becomes painful or diseased months or even years after successful treatment.

-This can happen with any dental or medical treatment and a recent Dear Doctor article on root canal retreatment listed possible reasons a root canal may not heal.
+This can happen with any dental or medical treatment and a recent Dear Doctor magazine article on root canal retreatment listed possible reasons a root canal may not heal.
 One is the complicated shape and form of root canals, which may be undetected in the first procedure.

 Other possible reasons are: